lukekavanagh/lukekavanagh.github.io/unit_1/week_1/README.md

 # Week 1: The Command Line, Git, + Github

+This week, you will fall in love with Git, Github, and the concept of version control and collaborative coding.

 ## To-Do:

 1. Complete "Getting Started with the Console" in Treehouse's [Console Foundations](http://teamtreehouse.com/library/console-foundations) Course